CyberDataLab/COnVIDa-lib/lib/README.md

 2. Configure the aforementioned principal elements of your new Data Source:

     * The name, data format, data type and region representation should be included in the [datasources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json).
-With this aim, append a new entry in the JSON object with the data source name as a key, and a dictionary with the information regarding  `DATA FORMAT`, `DATA TYPE` and `REGION REPRESENTATION` as value.
+With this aim, append a new entry in the JSON object with the data source name as a key, and a dictionary with the corresponding information regarding  `DATA FORMAT`, `DATA TYPE` and `REGION REPRESENTATION` as values.
 If needed, specific config elements of your Data Source can be also included here (_for example, [AEMET data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/AEMETDataSource.py) defines its `API KEY` necessary for it to work_).

-    * For each Spanish province, the representation used by your Data Source should be appended accordingly in the [regions configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/config/ES-regions.json) (if not exist yet).
-Note that the key of the new entries to be added for each region should correspond with the aforementioned `REGION REPRESENTATION` attribute (defined in [datasources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json)).
+    * For each Spanish region, the representation used by your Data Source should be appended accordingly in the [regions configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/config/ES-regions.json) (in case it does not exist yet).
+Note that the key of the new entries to be added for each region should match with the aforementioned `REGION REPRESENTATION` attribute (defined in [datasources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json)).

     * The information of the Data Items offered by your Data Source should be included in a new configuration file `YourDataSourceName-config.json` in the [specific data source configuration folder](https://github.com/CyberDataLab/COnVIDa-lib/tree/master/lib/datasources/config/data_sources).
 As in the other configuration files residing in that folder (which may guide you in this procedure), each Data Item should constitute an entry.
-In particular, each entry is defined by the Data Item name (literally used by the Data Source) as key and the properties `display_name`, `description` and `data_unit` as values.
-The latter should include, in turn, translation in both Spanish and English.
-If needed, specific properties of your Data Items can be also included here (_for example, the [Mobility data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data_sources/MobilityDataSource-config.json) includes the `data_source` attribute to distinguish the resource where each Data Item comes from_).
+In particular, each entry is defined by the Data Item name (literally used by the Data Source) as the key and the properties `display_name`, `description` and `data_unit` as the values.
+The latter should include, in turn, translation in both Spanish and English (or any other language you may define).
+If needed, specific properties of your Data Items can be also included here (for example, the [Mobility data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data_sources/MobilityDataSource-config.json) includes the `data_source` attribute to distinguish the resource where each Data Item comes from).

-3. Create your Data Source class in a new empty python file `YourDataSourceName.py` and place it in `/datasources` folder together with the rest of available Data Sources.
+3. Create your Data Source class in a new empty Python file `YourDataSourceName.py` and place it within the `/datasources` folder together with the rest of available Data Sources.

-4. Program your new Data Source class as follows. _Notice that [datasources folder](https://github.com/CyberDataLab/COnVIDa-lib/tree/master/lib/datasources) contains other implemented Data Sources which can help you._
+4. Develop your new Data Source class as follows.
+Notice that the [datasources folder](https://github.com/CyberDataLab/COnVIDa-lib/tree/master/lib/datasources) contains other implemented Data Sources which may help you.

     * Extend the parent [`datasource class`](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/datasource.py) (which already implements functionalities in terms of configuration and network management for you, common to all Data Sources):
         ```python